The Prostate Health Index

 The Prostate Health Index is now available through the AVRT telehealth program.
 AVRT™ is a comprehensive telehealth program that uses advanced diagnostics, evidence based clinical protocols and online physician supervision to help patients stay well and reduce the risk of developing cancer and other chronic diseases.
 AVRT is run by The Care Oncology Group, a team of experienced doctors and cancer specialists who can help you understand early warning signals for cancer and chronic diseases.

-The Prostate Health Index can be ordered by a physician through the AVRT telehealth program.
+The Prostate Health Index may be ordered through an AVRT telehealth physician.

 Please complete the form below to get started.